rkhleics/police-api-client-python/docs/index.rst

     >>> neighbourhood
     <Neighbourhood> C02

-Fore available attributes and methods, see the :class:`neighbourhoods.Neighbourhood` reference.
+For available attributes and methods, see the :class:`neighbourhoods.Neighbourhood` reference.